swcarpentry/shell-novice/LAYOUT.md

 1.  `README.md`: initially a copy of this file.
 It should be overwritten with short description of the lesson.

-2.  `pages/`: a sub-directory containing the source of the lesson's website.
-See "Pages" below.
+2. Other files in the root directory: the source of the lesson's web pages (and possibly also things like IPython Notebooks and R Markdown files that those pages are generated from).

 3.  `code/`, `data/`, and `fig/`: sub-directories containing sample code, data files, and figures.
 See "Code, Data, and Figures" below.

-4.  `css/`, `img/`, and `js/`: style sheets, artwork, and Javascript used in the lesson's web site.
+4.  `css/`, `img/`, `js/`, and `deck.js/`: style sheets, artwork, and Javascript used in the lesson's web site.
 See "Support Files" below.

 5.  `_layouts/` and `_includes/`: page templates and inclusions.
 See
     "Support Files" below.